From BR Bullpen

 Wagner served as a major league manager for only five games (in 1917, the same year that he finished up his playing career).
 However, he was a coach for far longer.
 In 1932, he tried but was unable to win the job as manager of the Cincinnati Reds, and so turned to coaching with the Pirates.
 He was a high-profile coach who was very popular with the fans.
 He retired many years later in 1952.
 Early in his coaching tenure, he tutored the young Arky Vaughan in defense, and later was around to help Ralph Kiner.

 Honus also served as head coach at Carnegie Institute of Technology, and in addition was basketball coach there.
+In 1928, he ran for sheriff for Allegheny County, but lost in a landslide.

 An Ode to Old Hans Wagner